Integrated Theatre Command (India): History

 One of the earliest forms of jointness was the integration of infantry and cavalry.
 In the United States, during the Siege of Vicksburg in 1863, joint operations were seen in the actions of General Ulysses S. Grant and Admiral David D. Porter, who went on to leverage the combined power of the army and navy.
 The United Kingdom was the first country to have a Chiefs of Staff Committee in 1923.
 In the Second World War, General Douglas MacArthur and General Dwight D. Eisenhower were put in roles in which they commanded vast tri-service military operations.
-Despite the victory in the war major structural flaws were observed resulting in the creation of the Chairman, Joint Chiefs of Staff as the principal military adviser in the United States.
-In the United Kingdom, by the 1960s, the three military headquarters were integrated into the Ministry of Defence and the post of Chief of Defence Staff as the principal military adviser created.
-Over the years in both the United States and United Kingdom changes towards greater integration have been seen, for example the passage of the Goldwater–Nichols Act in 1986.
+Despite the victory in the war, major structural flaws were observed, resulting in the creation of the Chairman, Joint Chiefs of Staff as the principal military adviser in the United States.
+In the United Kingdom, by the 1960s, the three military headquarters were integrated into the Ministry of Defence and the post of Chief of Defence Staff was created as the principal military adviser.
+Over the years in both the United States and the United Kingdom changes towards greater integration have been seen, for example, the passage of the Goldwater–Nichols Act in 1986.
 France, Germany and Australia have also shifted to a more integrated defence management system.
-In Russia the creation of strategic commands was laid down in 2010 and soon after China followed with the 2015 People's Republic of China military reform and the creation of five theater commands.
+In Russia the creation of strategic commands was laid down in 2010 and soon after China followed with the 2015 People's Republic of China military reform and the creation of five theatre commands.